tacosontitan/Mauve/README.md

 *See our [wiki](https://github.com/tacosontitan/Mauve/wiki/Mauve.Extensibility) for more details.*

-## Lacework
-Mauve provides the ability to quickly integrate with data sources via `Lacework`.
-While Mauve has a few predefined `Lacework` systems available as NuGet packages, it's also very easy to create one.
-The fastest way to get started is to use one of Mauve's predefined `LaceworkClient` implementations and...

-More info coming soon.

 ## Release Notes
 Here you can find the most recent release notes for each Mauve product.